siAyush/Data-Structure-and-Algorithms-Study-Plan/README.md

     - I loved this book.
 It covered everything and more.

 - [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844)
     - This book is a great ,but won't teach you how to write good code.
-You have to be able to code a decent solution efficiently, aka CLR, sometimes CLRS, because Stein was late to the game

 ## Algorithmic complexity / Big-O / Asymptotic analysis